usegalaxy-be/gdpr/tos.md

 ## Definitions

-Belgium Galaxy Service: any one of the Galaxy sites provided to you by the Belgian ELIXIR node, including but not limited to:
+Belgian Galaxy Service: any one of the Galaxy sites provided to you by the Belgian ELIXIR node, including but not limited to:

 - https://usegalaxy.be

 ## Use of Service.

-The Belgium Galaxy Service is a free, public, Internet accessible resource (the "Service").
+The Belgian Galaxy Service is a free, public, Internet accessible resource (the "Service").
 Data transfer is encrypted unless you choose to use unencrypted FTP access.
 Data storage is not encrypted.
 If there are restrictions on the way your research data can be stored and used, please